 Employee management is sometimes lumped in with human resource systems.
 Both can offer onboarding tools, applicant tracking, and other hiring applications.
 Yet there are several distinct differences between employee management and human resources.
 Some larger HR solutions may include employee management systems, though this may depend on the scope of the business and the size of the company.

 HR services like human capital management are designed to help the company in regards to the acquisition of talent through hiring new employees, keeping current staff by offering benefits, and providing conflict resolution when there are interpersonal disagreements.
+This may include applicant tracking systems for recruiting new talent as well.

 By contrast, employee management focuses more on the day-to-day operations of a business through individual employee performance.
 Employee management tools may fall into the domain of HR staff, though the software is far more useful in the hands of managers and supervisors.